Death of the Defendant in a Personal Injury Lawsuit

 Pursuant to Texas Rule of Civil Procedure 153, “Where the defendant shall die, upon the suggestion of death being entered of record in open court, or upon petition of the plaintiff, the clerk shall issue a scire facias for the administrator or executor or heir requiring him to appear and defend the suit and upon the return of such service, the suit shall proceed against such administrator or executor or heir.”
 Thus, once a suggestion of death is entered the Court is obligated to issue a scire facias to make the administrator or executor of the defendant’s estate answer and defend the lawsuit.

 As a practical matter, the Court is not going to know who the administrator or executor is unless someone tells them.
-Thus, the best practice is to determine who the administrator or executor is, file a suggestion of death, and then file the motion for scire facias substitution wherein you identify who the proper party to substitute.
+Thus, the best practice is to determine who the administrator or executor is, file a suggestion of death, and then file the motion for scire facias substitution wherein you identify the proper party to substitute.

 How Do You Find the Executor or Administrator of an Estate?